mpadge/spatialcluster/README.md

 - `scl_redcap()` should be used only where data are too large for `scl_full()` to be run in a reasonable time.

-Both of these functions require three main arguments:
+For clustering a group of `n` points, both of these functions require three main arguments:

-1. A rectangular matrix of coordinates of points to be clustered (`n` rows; at least 2 columns);
+1. A rectangular matrix of spatial coordinates of points to be clustered (`n` rows; at least 2 columns);
 2. An `n`-by-`n` square matrix quantifying relationships between those points;
 3. A single value (`ncl`) specifying the desired number of clusters.

-Usage can be demonstrated with some simple fake data:
+The following code demonstrates usage with randomly-generated data:

 ``` r
 set.seed (1)